Service Accounts

 If you need the credentials for a ServiceAccount to mount in a non-standard location, or for an audience that isn't the API server, use one of the following methods:

-• Service Account Token Secrets (not recommended): You can mount service account tokens as Kubernetes Secrets in Pods.
+- Service Account Token Secrets (not recommended): You can mount service account tokens as Kubernetes Secrets in Pods.
 These tokens don't expire and don't rotate.
-This method is not recommended, especially at scale, because of the risks associated with static, long-lived credentials.
-In Kubernetes v1.24 and later, the LegacyServiceAccountTokenNoAutoGeneration feature gate prevents Kubernetes from automatically creating these tokens for ServiceAccounts.
-LegacyServiceAccountTokenNoAutoGeneration is enabled by default; in other words, Kubernetes does not create these tokens.
+In versions prior to v1.24, a permanent token was automatically created for each service account.
+This method is not recommended anymore, especially at scale, because of the risks associated with static, long-lived credentials.
+The LegacyServiceAccountTokenNoAutoGeneration feature gate (which was enabled by default from Kubernetes v1.24 to v1.26), prevented Kubernetes from automatically creating these tokens for ServiceAccounts.
+The feature gate is removed in v1.27, because it was elevated to GA status; you can still create indefinite service account tokens manually, but should take into account the security implications.

 Restricting access to Secrets